TadLeonard/crash-kiss/README.md

 Crash Kiss: an art project automated
 ====================================
-Crash kiss is an image processing art project.
-The goal of the project is to replicate artist Rollin Leonard's 2013 work entitled Crash Kiss.
-Seeing a [sample](http://rollinleonard.com/projects/2013/crashKiss-guthrieEllis/) of the original work is the quickest way to understand it.
+This project is an automated version of Rollin Leonard's 2013 artwork called Crash Kiss.
+Take a look at a [sample](http://rollinleonard.com/projects/2013/crashKiss-guthrieEllis/) of the original work.

-Rollin's original work was done very carefully (and slowly) in Photoshop.
-Automating his process will allow him to generate more content and make changes to the process more easily, and that's what this project is all about.
+Rollin's work was done very carefully and *slowly* in Photoshop.
+This project alleviates the burden of having to carefully move individual rows of pixels around to get the "crash kiss" effect.
+Rollin gets to focus on finding good subjects, taking good photos, and presenting the resulting "crash kisses" in compelling ways.

 The process
 -----------